-Legalese is a specialized language used by most lawyers or those in the legal profession.
-It’s a form of technical writing for contracts, wills, company by-laws, and other legal documents.
+Legalese is a certain kind of language used by most lawyers or those in the legal profession.
+It’s a form of technical writing for contracts, company by-laws, and other legal documents.

 In witness whereof, the parties hereunto have set their hands to these presents as a deed on this (day month and year) hereinbefore mentioned.

 However, in plain English, this simply means:

 Any data, reports, drawings, documents or other things or information provided by (company) to the (provider/consultant/talent) during the performance of services under this Agreement and any reports, drawings or other writings required under the services of this Agreement shall be and remain the sole property of the (company) at all times.
 The (provider/consultant/talent) shall return or provide to the (company) such documents, etc. by the completion date and before full payment of the compensation herein.

 In plain English, this means that the company owns the work that a person has been hired to perform or complete.
 Much easier to read and understand isn’t it?

 Advantages and Disadvantages of Legalese

 Lawyers have been trained to use legalese for centuries and they are expected to be well-versed in this language.
 If practiced with care, legalese can be quite effective in eliminating the ambiguities of legal documents.